-Implementation, Monitoring and Review of the Child Protection Policy

-The policy will be reviewed at least annually by the governing body.
+Implementation, Monitoring and Review of the Child Protection Policy The policy will be reviewed at least annually by the trustees.
 It will be implemented through the school's induction and training programme, and as part of day to day practice.
-Compliance with the policy will be monitored by the DSL and through staff performance measures.
+Compliance with the policy will be monitored by the Designated Senior Person and through staff performance measures.

-STATUTORY FRAMEWORK
+2. STATUTORY FRAMEWORK